2018 Muller Brazil Scholars

 - The name of the institution where they are currently attending or planning to attend in the fall of 2018

-- If the applicant is under 18, contact information for their parents or other legal guardians in the body of the essay
+- If the applicant is under 18, put contact information for their legal guardians in the body of the essay

 - Applicants should include their name, email address, and phone number

-- To ensure that the application is reviewed in a timely manner, it is essential that all requirements be submitted by the deadline of December 1, 2017
+- To ensure your application is reviewed in a timely manner, it’s essential that all requirements be submitted by the deadline of May 1, 2018

 Your Essay Question: